Masks are strongly recommended.

-Masks are optional.
-Sections 1, 4 & 5 and will not have ropes to social distance people.
+Sections 1, 2, 3 & 4 and will not have ropes to provide for social distance.
 Those sitting in these sections will need to process forward to receive communion.
-Attendees sitting in the two sections that flank the main isle will remain in the pews for communion.
-Additional seating with social distancing is provided in the Gathering Space.
+Attendees sitting in section 5 (with the ropes) to the right of the altar (opposite side from the choir) will remain in the pew for communion.
+Additionally, seating with social distancing is provided in the Gathering Space.

 The Bishops of Ohio have decided to lift the dispensation from Sunday Mass and Holy Days of Obligation.
 That will go into effect the weekend of June 5th and 6th, 2021.
 The letter from the Bishops of Ohio state that “As has always been the case, those who have a serious reason are exempt from attending Mass on Sundays and Holy Days of Obligation (Catechism of the Catholic Church, 2181)”